sciZer0/7/v/README.md

 <h1 align="center">Hypothesis</h1>

+For reference,

+For just one single year (2022), users of the Bitcoin blockchain paid their servants (miners/validators), for keeping the blockchain working, an amount exceeding $6,000,000,000.

+Also for reference,

+* 90% of the Bitcoin hashrate is controlled by 11 miner pools;
+* 90% of the Ethereum hashrate is controlled by 16 miner pools.

 The hypothesis is that 100 truly-decentralized (truly-autonomous) validators, which are constantly rotated by users and competing for their positions very hard, are the sufficient condition for a blockchain to be considered truly-decentralized.